AlecAivazis/redux-responsive/README.md

 })
 ```

-Second, you must add the resize handlers by passing your store to `addResponsiveHandlers`.
+Second, you must add the resize handlers to the window.
+To do this, simply pass your store to `addResponsiveHandlers`.

 ```js
 // store.js